cristiklein/simpy/docs/simpy_intro/shared_resources.rst

 What's Next
 ===========

-The last part of this tutorial will demonstrate, how you can collect data from your simulation.
+..
+The last part of this tutorial will demonstrate, how you can collect data from

-Since this feature is not implemented yet, you should take a look at the :doc:`../examples/index` or the :doc:`../api_reference/index`.
+.. your simulation.

+You should now be familiar with SimPy's basic concepts.
+The :doc:`next section
+<how_to_proceed>` shows you how you can proceed with using SimPy from here on.